rademacher-p/stats-learn/Documentation/Journals/app_notes.md

 - **Show overfitting example vs NN with differing degrees of regularization**
-  - No reg. = overfitting
+  - NN w/o reg. = overfitting
-  - With reg. = insufficiently flexible/intuitive?
+  - NN w/ reg. = insufficiently flexible/intuitive?
+  - Best case: Dirichlet empirical is worst (*high N*) via MAX overfitting, then empirical NN (inherent reg.), then L2 reg.
+NN, then informative Dirichlet for MAX reg.

 - **Show underfitting example vs NN due to inherent regularization?!**
+  - NN w/o reg. = mild underfitting
+  - NN w/ reg. = severe underfitting

 - Clairvoyant regressors
   - Random func is *hard for NN*, but makes it difficult to use meaningful prior mean
     - High variation makes regularization *worse* for both Dir and NN!!
       - Dirichlet **benefit** = purest empirical learner for high variance data?!
-  - Discontinuous funcs (NN UAT only holds for continuous)?
+  - Discontinuous funcs?
+(NN UAT only holds for continuous)

-- Results best case: Dirichlet empirical is worst (*high N*) via MAX overfitting, then empirical NN (inherent reg.), then L2 reg.
-NN, then informative Dirichlet for MAX reg.

 - If |X| >> N, the prior mean will tend to be used with high probability and the effects of alpha_0 will be negligible.
 Bad for demonstrating empirical Dirichlet.
   - Should use *higher* N to contrast localization effects!?

 - Use smaller discrete spaces?
 Or use continuous space and **discretization**?
   - Discretization makes the *restricted* function space a major regularizer!